The following rules have been updated and revised by the Flag Officers and Board of Directors in April 2015.

 3. Anyone using the Clubhouse for private parties must clean up thoroughly.
 This shall include cleaning tables and chairs and putting them away, dry-mopping floors, vacuum cleaning carpeting, disposal of refuse and cleaning all kitchen equipment and facilities that may have been used.

-4. Kitchen equipment shall not be used for private parties without permission of the Entertainment Committee.
+4. Use of the kitchen and the kitchen equipment requires permission of the entertainment committee (Rear Commodore or Flag Officer).
 All equipment will be checked before and after a party by the committee.
 Use of oven, microwave, coffee maker and preparation areas are allowed.

 5. Any breakage by anyone, at any time, must be paid for or replaced.